hanningzhang/Online-DPO-R1/README.md

 # Online-DPO-R1

+This is the repository for running the Iterative DPO with rule-based rewards.
+In every iteration, we sample responses from the model and label the rewards using the rule-based method.
+We then construct the preference pair based on the reward scores for DPO training.
 ## Requirements

-We have two separate environments for running the iterative DPO.
+We have two separate environments for running the Iterative DPO.

 ### Generation
 ```sh